agsb/Kyou-Ato/README.md

   Uuid is the classic UUID ;

-  State is one of ( 1 TODO, 2 WORK, 3 DONE, 0 HOLD ).
+  State is one of ( 1 TODO, 2 TASK, 3 DONE, 0 HOLD ).
-      A task in TODO is waiting to start, in WORK is in progress, in DONE is finished.
+      A task in TODO is waiting to start, in TASK is in progress, in DONE is finished.
       A task is in HOLD while waiting some external resource, or action or event, and will return to WORK ;

   Time0, Time1, Time2, Time3 are time in YEAR.MOUNTH.DAY.